 Topic 9: Discourses of Identity in Hindi Fiction.
 Explore four prominent identity discourses in Hindi literature involving traditionally marginalized communities or identities in India.
-Consider writings from women as well as those from marginalized communities such as Dalit, Tribal, and Transgender (Hijra) groups.
+Consider writings from women as well as those from marginalized communities such as Dalit, Tribal, and Transgender (Hiira) groups.
 Focus on texts in the original Hindi, as well as interactive class discussion in Hindi, to develop advanced vocabulary and grammar.
 Hindi 384 (Topic: Debates in Hindi Literature) and 384 (Topic 9) may not both be counted.
 Topic 10: Realism and Urbanism in Hindi.
 Focus on texts or films in Hindi to develop vocabulary and grammar, and explore Realism and Urbanism as two prominent themes in twentieth-century Hindi literature.
 Consider how authors addressed changes in life and family values in the Indian urban middle class, and how they transformed the literary taste of Hindi readership from marvelous tales to reading short stories with social critique.
 Hindi 384 (Topic: Panorama of Hindi Literature) and 384 (Topic 10) may not both be counted.
+Topic 11: Brajbhasha Texts.
+Explore the literary genres of Brajbhasha, its key poets and texts, grammatical constructions and metrical forms and learn to recite poetry in prevalent meters.
+Hindi 384 (Topic: Brajbhasha Texts) and 384 (Topic 11) may not both be counted.